aloytag/electrical-grid-simulator/README.md

 1. Export the **Data model** and the last power flow results to a JSON format file ready to be imported from a Python script through ```pandapower```.
 Then, any calculation or processing can be done from the script.
 The export is done from the graphical interface, while the subsequent import is done as indicated [in the pandapower documentation](https://pandapower.readthedocs.io/en/latest/file_io.html#pandapower.from_json), using the ```pandapower.from_json()``` function.

 2. Incorporate the required calculation functionality from an extension developed in Python.
-This way, the calculation is executed from within EGS. **Note that this feature is one of the main goals of EGS, but is not yet available in this early stage of development.**
+This way, the calculation is executed from within EGS.
+Extensions are implemented as regular Python packages.
+An Optimal Power Flow (OPF) extension is available in the PyPI repository (package name: **electricalsim-opf-quadratic**). **Instructions and a template for creating extensions will be available soon.**

 Models generated by EGS can be saved in a file containing both the **Graph** and the **Data model** (**.egs** file extension).
 You can then reopen the file whenever you need it and retrieve even the results of the last power flow run.

 ### Running an AC balanced power flow
-In order to run a power flow, click on the *"play"* button at the upper toolbar.
+In order to run a power flow, click on the ***play*** button at the upper toolbar.
 A new dialog gets opened.
 The first tab allows you to configure the parameters of the numerical method (solver) and other model settings.
 Then, execute the calculation using the ***Run power flow*** button.

 ![Power flow dialog - First tab (settings)](img/7_PF1.png)
 <p align = "center">